 We see the same situation elsewhere in the United States.
-Law enforcement officials have identified the "Iron Pipeline" as a pattern of trafficking from states with weaker gun laws-such as Virginia, Georgia, Florida, Pennsylvania-up Interstate 95 to New York and New Jersey.
-A 2016 report from the New York Attorney General's Office found that 74 percent of firearms used in NY crimes were originally bought in states with weak gun laws.
+Law enforcement officials have identified the "Iron Pipeline" as a pattern of trafficking guns used in crime between states connected via major interstate highways.
+For example, Maryland has the highest rate of crime gun imports, with nearly a third of crime guns used in Maryland being originally sold in Virginia.
 The lack of policy change on this issue reveals the failure to embrace and take into account the public good as part of the private good.

 This failure is magnified on an international level.
-Though the United Nations General Assembly adopted the Arms Trade Treaty in 2014 to prevent illegal trade of small arms (assault rifles, sub-machine guns, light machine guns, and more) across international boundaries, gun trafficking is still a major issue.11 Notably, the U.S. fuels the spread of guns around the world, facilitating violent crime in other countries.
-Though having less than 5 percent of the world's population, the United States has 30-50 percent of the world's civilian-owned guns.12 Of the illegal rifles seized by law enforcement in the Philippines in 2013, 90 percent originated in the U.S.13 Of the guns seized in Mexico and traced between 2009-2014, 70 percent originated in the United States.14
+Though the United Nations General Assembly adopted the Arms Trade Treaty in 2014 to prevent illegal trade of small arms (assault rifles, sub-machine guns, light machine guns, and more) across international boundaries, gun trafficking is still a major issue.
+10 Notably, the U.S. fuels the spread of guns around the world, facilitating violent crime in other countries.